 Our school nursing teams help children to make the best possible start to life by monitoring their health and promoting informed health choices from an early age.

-School nurses work with families and young people aged 5-19 across education and health, providing a link between school, home and the community.
-Their aim is improve the health and wellbeing of children and young people.
-They work with families and young people from five to nineteen and are usually linked to a school or group of schools.
+School nurses work with families and children aged between 4-19 across education and health, providing a link between school, home and the community.
+Their aim is to improve the health and wellbeing of children.

 Each school has a named school nurse who you can speak to if you have any worries.